HOW TO START A CLOTHING BRAND

 Clothing brands & branding

 Put a lot of time and thought into your brand identity.
-There are many clothing brands out there so you need to make yours stands out.
+There are many clothing brands out there so you need to make yours stand out.
 Create brand awareness and loyalty that connects your customers to your label.
 It is important that your branding ties together with your actual products.

 Financing your clothing business